Electricity: Capacity utilization stagnates at 53% despite shortages

 DisCos, NERC move to adjust tariff

+In a note to Vanguard, President, Nigeria Consumer Protection Network, Mr. Kunle Olubiyo said the proposed public hearing was just to go through the motion and rubber stamp a decision that has already been taken by NERC and the DisCos.

+He stated that “the proposed meeting by Nigerian Electricity Regulatory Commission on Upward review in Electricity Tariff is nothing but a mere talk shop and smokescreen designed to window dress a decision that has already been taken and concluded by NERC and DisCos”.

-He expressed concern that there was still inaccurate data on electricity consumers in the country, adding that DisCos were also not making the needed capital investments into the network to improve the quality of service.
+He expressed concern that there was still inaccurate data of electricity consumers in the country, adding that DisCos were also not making the needed capital investments into the network to improve quality of service.

 Olubiyo observed that “at the end of the day, 100-200 percent increase in electricity tariff will not translate into improvement in overall efficiency in service delivery from upstream-to-downstream”.